ssk-d/fireflutter/README.md

 - Add `fireflutter` to pubspec.yaml
 - see our [sample flutter app](https://github.com/thruthesky/fireflutter-sample-app).

+#### Localization

+- To add a language, the language needs to be set in Info.plist of iOS platform.
+No setting is needed on Android platform.
+- Then, you need to add the translation under Firestore `translations` collection.
+- Then, you need to use it in your app.
+- Localization could be used for menus, texts in screens.
+-

 ### Algolia Installation

 - There are two settings for Algolia.